Get Involved | Serve with Us

 Area: New York

-This is a two-week mission trip to New York City for high school age Jewish believers.
-This opportunity is similar to a campaign or outreach but is shorter and geared towards younger students.
+This is a one-week mission trip to New York City for high school age Jewish believers.
 Those participating will receive evangelism training and experience, a taste of Jewish New York, time to fellowship with other Jewish believers and Biblical discipleship to help them seek God’s direction for their lives.

 — Jonathan G.